As 24 years old he become a professorship at the University of music in Munich. Now he teaches at the University of music in Basel, Switzerland.

 He did appear also in the TV-shows, among others at „Stars von morgen“ or „Sunday nights classics“ in duo with Maxim Vengerov.

 By the initiative of Anne-Sophie Mutter, the contemporary composer personalities such as Sir Andre Previn, Wolfgang Rihm, Sebastian Currier and Krzystof Penderecki are composing new duos for violin and double bass.
-In 2007, Anne-Sophie Mutter and Roman premiered the Sir Andre Previns double concerto for violin and bass in Boston under the condaction of composer himself.
+In 2007, Anne-Sophie Mutter and Roman premiered the Sir Andre Previns double concerto for violin and bass in Boston under the conduction of composer himself.
 In 2011, they premiered the W. Rihm and K. Penderecki duos and in 2013 the S. Currier duo.
-In 2020 he premiered Sylvie Bodorova’s double concerto Bruromano for guitar, double bass and strings (with guitarist Miriam Rodriguez Brullova).